qarmin/Instrukcje-i-Tutoriale/AnalizatoryCC++ENG.md

 It has many kinds of results presentation, but for me the most convenient method is to export to html (shown in the example at the bottom)

-Example of integration with Gitlab CI
+Example of integration with Gitlab CI - https://gitlab.com/qarmin/godot/-/blob/master/.gitlab-ci.yml#L48-59

-Translated with www.DeepL.com/Translator (free version) - https://gitlab.com/qarmin/godot/-/blob/master/.gitlab-ci.yml#L48-59

 ### Sample Reports